open-quantum-safe/oqs-demos/httpd/README.md

 ### MAKE_DEFINES

-Allow setting parameters to `make` operation, e.g., '-j <i>' where i defines the number of jobs run in parallel during build.
+Allow setting parameters to `make` operation, e.g., '-j nnn' where nnn defines the number of jobs run in parallel during build.

 The default is conservative and known not to overload normal machines.
 If one has a very powerful (many cores, >64GB RAM) machine, passing larger numbers (or only '-j' for maximum parallelism) speeds up building considerably.